stgm/scientific-programming-1/30 Movement/20 Apple/20 Apple.md

 ## Background

-In physics a lot of research is done on problems that cannot be analytically, by hand, solved.
-Nevertheless there are a myriad of techniques that, often in a roundabout way, can generate solutions for these problems.
-In most cases such a technique is very laborious and always involve the aid of computers.
+In physics a lot of research is done on problems that cannot be solved analytically (by hand).
+Nevertheless, there are a myriad of techniques that, often in a roundabout way, can generate solutions for these problems.
+In most cases such a technique is very laborious and always involves the aid of computers.

-When simulating you take small steps in time and calculate crudely what happened in between each step: for example the movement of an object.
-The trick that is only applicable with a computer, is to make those steps in time as small as possible, which makes the movement increasingly "fluid" as you calculate each step.
+When simulating some physical system you take small steps in time and calculate crudely what happened in between each step.
+An example of such a system might be the movement of an object.
+The trick is to make those steps in time as small as possible, which makes the movement increasingly "fluid" as you calculate each step.
+This task is perfectly suitable for a computer since it involves many (similar) steps.
 Eventually a simulation describes almost exactly what would actually happen in reality.
-At least, if the simulation makes use of correct premises!
+At least, if the simulation makes use of correct premises and assumptions!